 CBCAP programs should have some activities available to the general population such as public awareness and education about preventing child abuse and neglect.
-For more information on what other states are funding, visit http://friendsnrc.org/state-resources.

 What requirements are present for CBCAP State Leads?

 Annual Report

 Each State's annual program report should include: (1) the State's activities conducted during the grant award in the previous year, and (2) specific information to demonstrate compliance with the requirements for these funds.